 Each Mule unit can be located and contacted through a GPS.
 It will fly towards the marked position at up to 100 miles per hour and then attempt to land on the nearest rooftop.
 Its fans are also covered to reduce vulnerability to gunfire and other projectiles.

 Aside from the military, however, other entities have also expressed commercial interest in the Mule.

 Obstacles to the Development of the Mule

 The news about the Mule met with some dissent.
-Some experts in the field of military personnel transport are skeptical of the reliability of ducted fans, which were previously used in failed experiments.
-Another concern that was expressed was the lack of medical attention from a human, which could be valuable if the evacuee is in critical condition.
-This psychological situation of being rescued by an automated vehicle rather than a human proved to be another point against the Mule as a first choice for an evacuation vehicle out of a battlefield.
+Some experts in military personnel transport are sceptical of the reliability of ducted fans, which were previously used in failed experiments.
+Another concern was the lack of medical attention from a human, which could be valuable if the evacuee is in critical condition.
+This psychological situation of being rescued by an automated vehicle rather than a human proved to be another point against the Mule as the first choice for an evacuation vehicle out of a battlefield.